White Winter Hymnal

 "White Winter Hymnal" is the first single from Fleet Foxes' debut 2008 self-titled album.
 Released by European label Bella Union on July 21, 2008, the single was issued on 7" vinyl as well as digital MP3 format.
 The B-side is the non-album track "Isles".

+Background

+Former Cocteau Twins bassist Simon Raymonde, the head of record label Bella Union, was considering shutting the label down due to financial troubles, but after hearing a demo version of "White Winter Hymnal", he was motivated to continue going on and signed Fleet Foxes to the label based on how much he liked the song.

 Track listing

 All songs written by Robin Pecknold.